 Transparent moment: I am totally freaking out!
 Anissa has been showing signs of no longer being my cuddle buddy, those Eskimo kisses have decreased, and when I say give me some suga she’s started to give me this look.
 We’ve reached that space when your baby starts to transform into some little independent kid that only wants to be bothered with you on occasion.
 I knew this day was coming, it started when she lost two teeth at once and her face began to change.
-No longer that chubby little baby face it now has some definition where there was once just big jaws.
-I began to embrace and start to cope with the fact that the last of the tribe was growing up.
-SIGH!
+No longer that chubby little baby face it now has some definition where there was … Continue reading Planting the Seed of Love!

 Let’s face it, it’s hard to get our children to clean their rooms, eat their vegetables, and sometimes brush their teeth or shower (ewwww).
 With trying to get them to do the basic things, how on the Earth are you going to talk to them about setting goals.
 We live in a microwave society where everything is supposed to happen instantly and if it doesn’t it’s not worth it.
 Kids are supposed to achieve things right away or why even do it.
 Parental figures we are going to have to unplug the microwave and go back to the basics of … Continue reading Getting Kids To Set Goals!